 Skip to main content

-Every TruBuild project comes with an AI chat that has read access to whatever you’ve uploaded inside that project.
-Ask it a question in plain English and it answers with citations back to the source documents.
+Every TruBuild package comes with an AI chat that has read access to what you’ve uploaded and evaluated there.
+Click Chat with AI in the toolbar, ask a question in plain English, and it answers grounded in your documents, showing you each step it took along the way.
 This feature is self-contained.
-The more you’ve uploaded, the more the chat can answer — but even a single uploaded document is enough to start asking questions.
+The more you’ve uploaded, the more the chat can answer, but even a single uploaded document is enough to start asking questions.
 You don’t need to have run any other feature first.

 Why this matters